 2) Incentivize Exemplary Teamwork And Helpfulness

-This program rewards employees who work so well with their teams, they inspire everyone else to collaborate as well.
+This program rewards employees who work so well with their teams, that they inspire everyone else to collaborate as well.
 These employees are always looking for ways to help others out.
-Offering this incentive might just turn all your employees into team players.
+Offering this incentive might turn all your employees into team players.

 3) Offer Spot Awards